Four miles from Salonica are hot baths, the waters are only lukewarm; (..) these are probably those baths

 Aerial view: 1) Acropolis, later the Muslim quarter; 2) White Tower (the Christian quarter lay between this tower and the Acropolis); 3) Jewish quarter; 4) Roman Market; 5) Rotunda (Mausoleum of Emperor Galerius)

+Thessalonica acquired importance in 148 BC when it became the capital of the newly established Roman province of Macedonia.
+The Romans built Via Egnatia, a major road which linked the city with the Adriatic coast of Albania and from there through Brindisi and Via Appia to Rome (the main street of today's Thessalonica is Odos Egnatia).
 Roman Thessalonica consisted of an acropolis which was located south-east of a small bay, of a lower town with a large market and of the harbour which was further inland compared to the current coastline; this layout was very similar to that of Smyrna (today's Izmir).
-These two ports of the Aegean Sea have in common some recent events; they both experienced a very destructive fire (Thessalonica in 1917, Smyrna in 1922) and they both were greatly affected by the 1923 exchanges of population between Greece and Turkey: Thessalonica lost its Turkish citizens, Smyrna the Greek ones; the two cities, and in particular Thessalonica, housed a large Jewish community.
+These two ports of the Aegean Sea have in common some recent events; they both experienced a very destructive fire (Thessalonica in 1917, Smyrna in 1922) and they both were greatly affected by the 1923 exchanges of population between Greece and Turkey: Thessalonica lost its Turkish citizens, Smyrna the Greek ones.

 After the 1917 fire Thessalonica was rebuilt and it significantly developed becoming the second largest city of Greece and its main manufacturing and trading centre; in recent years during excavations aimed at replacing small buildings with larger ones, remains of the Roman town were unearthed.
 They consist of a double portico which surrounded a large rectangular square having at one end an odeon, a small covered theatre; they are thought to have been built in the late Ist century AD.

 There are in the city some few remains of antiquity; one of